 Advanced Supplement Benefits: Bioavailability and Stacking for Golfers

 When it comes to supplements, not all ingredients are absorbed equally by the body.
-This concept, known as bioavailability, plays a critical role in how effective a supplement is.
+This concept, known as bioavailability, plays a critical role in how effective supplementation can be.
 For golfers who need steady energy, focus, and recovery, understanding bioavailability and how supplements are blended or stacked can be the difference between a well-tuned body and one that’s just running on empty.

 What Is Bioavailability?